lemonpooh/lemonpooh/README.md

 ```
 ├── Final Year Project using Hyperledger Aries framework with ACA-PY CLOUD AGENT PYTHON
 ├── Student of Information Security
-├── Working as a SOC + Self-learning for Pentester
+├── Working as a SOC junior Analyst + Self-learning for Pentester
 └── Progressing
 ```